amnn/typed-geomlab-report/report.md

       catchError (check (dislocate le)) $ \e -> do throwError $ CtxE lbl (le *> pure e)
 ```
-Finally, to ``type check'' an embedded label, we type check its sub-tree (\texttt{check (dislocate le)}), and, in the event of a type error, add the string label and the expressions location to the error's context.
 For example, desugaring this list comprehension:
 ```
 [ x | x <- [1..2 + "3"] when x mod 2 = 0];
 ```
-Yields the following expression:
+Yields an expression in which some parts have been moved, and other parts have been introduced:
 ```
 _mapa( function (x, res)
          if x mod 2 = 0 then